Board of Commissioners Meetings

 Three Rivers Park District Board of Commissioners meetings are being held in-person at the Three Rivers Park District Administrative Center, 3000 Xenium Lane N., Plymouth.
 The public is invited to attend and comment at the meeting on agenda items or during People Wishing to Address the Board.

-If you would like to submit written comments in advance of the Board Meeting that will be shared with the Board, you may post them below in the comment box under the agenda item you wish to address or under People Wishing to Address the Board if it's a topic not on the Board agenda.
+If you would like to submit written comments in advance of the Board Meeting that will be shared with the Board, you may post them below in the comment box under the agenda item you wish to address or under People Wishing to Address the Board if it's a topic not on the meeting agenda.
 Comments received by 5:00 p.m. on the Wednesday before the Board Meeting will be shared with Commissioners at the meeting.
-The agenda for the upcoming Board Meeting is now available for review within the Meeting Archive or by clicking the link below.
+The agenda for the upcoming Board Meeting is available for review within the Meeting Archive or by clicking the link below.

 Click here for an archive of past Board agendas, minutes and audio recordings of meetings.

-• Sept.
-21, 2023, Regular Board Meeting Agenda
+• June 12, 2025 Regular Board Meeting Agenda

 CLOSED: This discussion has concluded.

-The agenda for the September 21, 2023, Regular Board Meeting is available here.
+The agenda for the June 12, 2025 Regular Board Meeting is available here.

 The Board Meeting will begin at 5:00 p.m. in the Board Room of the Three Rivers Park District Administrative Center, 3000 Xenium Lane N., Plymouth, MN.